Jepria/jfront-ui/.team/CODE_REVIEW_GUIDELINE.md

 # Code Review Guidelines

-The goal of this document is to outline all the requirements for any Chakra components.
-At Chakra, we want the entire code base to be beginner friendly, easy to understand and high quality.
+The goal of this document is to outline all the requirements for any JFront UI components.
+At JFront, we want the entire code base to be beginner friendly, easy to understand and high quality.

 At the end of the day, most of these documented knowledge will be used directly